edgarjin88/Streamers/README.md

 ### Things to improve

--Design pattern
+- Design pattern
--Reusability
+- Reusability
--CSS
+- CSS
--General refactoring
+- General refactoring
--Not all async functions are in try catch blocks.
+- Not all async functions are in try catch blocks.